fastmonkeys/dev-guide/docs/python.rst

 - Load only the columns you need using `deferred column loading`_.

+- For long running data manipulation operations use background processing.

 - Load one-to-one and many-to-one data at once.
 Load one-to-many and many-to-many relation data using subqueryload or batch_fetch.

 Subqueryloading all articles and associated tags: